 Accessibility has been important to Coursera since the day it was launched.

 To achieve our goal of accessibility for all Learners, we are committed to the following:

-- Coursera aims to conform with the Web Content Accessibility Guidelines (“WCAG”) 2.0 AA published by World Wide Web Consortium.
+- Coursera strives to comply with the Web Content Accessibility Guidelines (“WCAG”) 2.1 AA published by World Wide Web Consortium.

 - All of our course lecture videos offer closed captioning.
 We strive for accuracy and completeness.
 Learners may flag issues while watching lecture videos and are encouraged to submit support tickets for content that is not captioned appropriately and we will address the matter promptly.

 - Coursera’s videos are available to Learners at any time which allows Learners to get a head start on the course.